Immigration & Family Law FAQs

 Frequently Asked Questions

 The basic process requires a person to be a permanent resident.
-Additionally, an individual may be eligible for naturalization if he or she is:
+Additionally, an individual may be eligible for naturalization if s/he is:

 - A permanent resident for a specific amount of time (usually five years, but less for some individuals);